FC Bayern Munich: Vincent Kompany era (2024–present)

+The club started the new season in strong fashion by winning the Franz Beckenbauer Supercup, previously known as the DFL-Supercup.
+New signing Luis Diaz scored the deciding goal in the final.
+Bayern also came out flying in the 2025–26 Bundesliga season opener by convincingly defeating RB Leipzig 6–0.
+The team turned the good start into a winning streak and the club managed to set a new record across Europe's top five leagues (a record previously held by AC Milan since 1992–93) with 16 wins in 16 games across all competitions.
+The winning streak came to an end on matchday 10 in the Bundesliga.
+Bayern were heading for a defeat against Union Berlin until a late Harry Kane equaliser secured the team a point.

 Kits

 In the original club constitution, Bayern's colours were named as white and blue, but the club played in white shirts with black shorts until 1905 when Bayern joined MSC.
 MSC decreed that the footballers would have to play in red shorts.
 Also, the younger players were called red shorts, which were meant as an insult.
 For most of the club's early history, Bayern had primarily worn white and maroon home kits.
-In 1968–69 season, Bayern changed to red and blue striped shirts, with blue shorts and socks.
+In the 1968–69 season, Bayern changed to red and blue striped shirts, with blue shorts and socks.
 Between 1969 and 1973, the team wore a home strip of red and white striped shirts with either red or white shorts and red socks.
-In the 1973–74 season, the team switched to an all-white kit featuring single vertical red and blue stripes on the shirt.
-From 1974 onwards, Bayern has mostly worn an all-red home kit with white trim.
+In the 1973–74 season, the team switched to an all-white kit featuring single vertical red and blue stripes on the shirt.From 1974 onwards, Bayern has mostly worn an all-red home kit with white trim.
 Bayern revived the red and blue striped colour scheme between 1995 and 1997.
 In 1997, blue was the dominant colour for the first time when Adidas released an all navy blue home kit with a red chest band.
-In 1999, Bayern returned to a predominantly red kit, which featured blue sleeves, and in 2000 the club released a traditional all red kit with white trim to be worn for Champions League matches.
-Bayern also wore a Rotwein coloured home kits in Bundesliga matches between 2001 and 2003, and during the 2006–07 Champions League campaign, in reference to their first-choice colours prior to the late 1960s.
+In 1999, Bayern returned to a predominantly red kit, which featured blue sleeves, and, in 2000, the club released a traditional all-red kit with white trim to be worn for Champions League matches.
+Bayern also wore a Rotwein-coloured home kit in Bundesliga matches between 2001 and 2003, and during the 2006–07 Champions League campaign, in reference to their first-choice colours prior to the late 1960s.

-The club's away kit has had a wide range of colours over the years, including white, black, blue, and gold-green.
+The club's away kit has had a wide range of colours, including white, black, blue, and gold-green.
 Bayern also features a distinct international kit.
-During the 2013–14 season, Bayern used an all-red home kit with a Bavarian flag diamond watermark pattern, a Lederhosen inspired white and black Oktoberfest away kit, and an all navy blue international kit.

-In the 1980s and 1990s, Bayern used a special away kit when playing at 1.
-FC Kaiserslautern, representing the Brazilian colours blue and yellow, a superstition borne from the fact that the club found it hard to win there.
+During the 2013–14 season, Bayern used an all-red home kit with a Bavarian flag diamond watermark pattern, a Lederhosen-inspired white and black Oktoberfest away kit, and an all-navy blue international kit.
+In the 1980s and 1990s, Bayern used a special away kit when playing at Kaiserslautern, representing the Brazilian colours blue and yellow, a superstition borne from the fact that the club found it hard to win there.